Hi, my name is Mr Probert and I am the Headteacher of Lakeside Primary School

 If your child is finding learning more difficult than his/her peers, we will contact you to discuss how he/she can be helped to improve.

-Our Special Education Needs Co-ordinator (SENCO) is Miss Annemarie Jones
+Our Special Education Needs Co-Ordinator (SENCO) is Mrs Whitney Davies

 If necessary, your child’s name will be added to the Learning Support/Needs register.
 This will ensure your child receives appropriate help through School Action or through work with other support agencies.
 Your support in this process is essential and we will contact you regularly to let you know about your child’s progress.